Counting points on generic character varieties: Examples

 \section{Examples}

-In this section, we give examples of Euler characteristics and counting polynomials of the character variety $X$ and its additive analogue $Y$.
-We also give tables containing $G$-types, $\fg$-types, and the associated data required to compute counting polynomials.
-In the case $(g,n)=(0,3)$, we also give counting polynomials when $G$ is a group of high rank such as $F_4$ and $E_6$ (other choices for $(g,n)$ are computable using the code found at \cite{Bailey}).
+In this section, we give examples of Euler characteristics and counting polynomials of generic character varieties.
+We also give tables containing $G$-types, $\fg$-types, and the associated data required to compute the counting polynomials.
+Some expressions are obtained with the help of the computer; see \cite{Bailey} for the computer code using CHEVIE \cite{GHLMP96,Michel15}.

-Throughout, $\Phi_i$ is the $i$th cyclotomic polynomial.
-In particular,
+Throughout, $\Phi_i$ denotes the $i$th cyclotomic polynomial; thus, for instance,

 We use the notation of \cite[\S13]{Carter93} for characters of Weyl groups, unipotent characters, and nilpotent orbits.
 We label Levi subgroups and endoscopy groups by their root systems, with $A_1'$ denoting short copies of $A_1$.
 Given an isolated standard endoscopy group $L$ of $G$, we denote by $\pi_0^L$ the number of components $|\pi_0(Z(\check{L}))|$.
+20pt